yaml-language-server: $schema=schema/obml-schema.json

 Metrics¶

-A metric is a composite measure that combines multiple measures into a derived KPI.
+A derived metric combines multiple measures into a KPI.
 The expression references measures by name using {[Measure Name]} template syntax.

 metrics: